Rexair

-Rexair LLC is an American manufacturer of home cleaning systems based in Troy, Michigan.
+Rexair LLC is an American manufacturer of vacuum cleaners based in Troy, Michigan.
 Rexair is predominantly known for its production and marketing of a home cleaning system that uses water as its primary filter.

 Along with its corporate headquarters in Troy, Rexair also has a manufacturing facility in Cadillac, Michigan.

 History

 In the early 1920s, John W. Newcombe invented a device that separated dust and particulates from the air.
 He called his new invention the "Newcombe Separator".
 The Newcombe Separator has a cup-shaped part at its center that spins at high speed, creating centrifugal force.
 Air can be pulled through holes in the separator, while anything with weight is effectively thrown outward from the separator, trapping it in the bottom of the machine.
 This air-cleaning device led to changes in the method of collecting dust and contaminants from the home and workplace.

 It was quickly discovered, however, that cleaning the air was only taking care of a small percentage of the problem of indoor air pollution; the larger percentage of dust and debris in a room "settles" onto surfaces and any movement through that room would stir the dust and contaminants back up and into the air.
 Further research proved that by removing the contaminants at their source, they could effectively stop the cycle of stirring dust and contaminants up into the air every time there was movement in the room.

 By the late 1920s, Leslie H. Green joined forces with Newcombe to develop the "Newcombe Bagless".
 In 1929, Green formed a new corporation.
 They named it Rexair, meaning "King of the Air".
 While the nation was in the midst of the Great Depression, the Rexair Company began producing, refining and marketing the Rexair Cleaner.

 In 1936, T. Russ Hill joined Rexair.
 Inspired by street cleaners in Kentucky, Hill came up with the idea of incorporating water into the Rexair design, claiming that this would trap dust and dirt.
 Rexair developed a new slogan: "Wet Dust Can't Fly!"
 By the late 1930s, medical professionals recognized it as a breakthrough product for allergy and hay fever sufferers.

 In 1941, Rexair merged with the Martin-Parry Corporation of Toledo, Ohio, providing Rexair with expanded manufacturing capabilities.
 During the war, Rexair and Martin-Parry produced radar cases, rocket launchers and ship partitions and linings to aid the war effort.